garrett-mcclay/OPython-Init/Lesson 1 - Introduction to Python/GettingStarted.md

        *   Click Next.

    *   Step 5: Advanced Options
-       *   In the Advanced Options screen, you can leave most of the default options checked.
+       *   the Advanced Options screen, you can leave most of the default options checked.
 You may want to check the following based on your preferences:
            *   Install for all users: Choose this if you want Python installed system-wide.
            *   Precompile standard library: This helps Python run faster.
        *   Choose an installation location if needed (or leave it as default) and click Install.